Counselling for the Thorns in Life

 Ireland: Don’t you just love it?

-It is good to like being Irish as we are Irish.
+It is good to like being Irish when we are Irish.

 Now, what else is there?